Hong Kong political novices thrust into office on Beijing backlash

 Pro-democracy candidates won 392 of 452 races, seizing all but one of the city's 18 districts during a poll that was widely seen as a barometer of seething public anger towards Beijing's rule.

-Yet many of those elected openly admit they are political newcomers who would never would have dreamed of running had Beijing and Ms Lam not spent months digging in against the protests.
+Yet many of those elected openly admit they are political newcomers who would never have dreamed of running had Beijing and Mrs Lam not spent months digging in against the protests.

 "I thought I would lose.
 To be honest, I don't have enough experience," said Chan Tsz-wai, a 26-year-old convenience store worker who wrote his manifesto by hand.